Tzvika Mor

-Tzvi (Tzvika) Mor (born 15 September 1976) is an Israeli educator, psychologist, and public activist, serving as chairman of the Tikva Forum, an association of families of Israeli hostages abducted to Gaza during the October 7 massacre.
+Tzvika Mor (born 15 September 1976) is an Israeli educator, psychologist, and public activist serving as chairman of the Tikva Forum, an association of families of Israeli hostages abducted to Gaza during the October 7 massacre.
 He is the father of Eitan Mor, who was kidnapped from the Nova music festival massacre and released two years later.
 Mor holds a PhD in psychology.

 Biography

 Mor was born in Bnei Brak.
-He studied at the Nahalal Yeshiva High School, the Kiryat Shmona Hesder Yeshiva, and later (2000–2005) at Yeshivat Shavei Hebron.
+He studied at the Nehalim Yeshiva High School, the Kiryat Shmona Hesder Yeshiva, and later (2000–2005) at Yeshivat Shavei Hebron.
 He served in the Paratroopers Brigade as part of the hesder program, and continues to serve in the 55th Paratroopers Reserve Brigade.

 Professional career

 Mor worked for several years as an educator at the Kiryat Arba Yeshiva High School and as a teacher at the Kiryat Arba Ulpana for girls.
 In 2012–2013 he taught at the Horev Yeshiva High School in Jerusalem.

 He earned a bachelor's degree in education from Lifshitz College of Education in 2001.
 In 2013–2014 he wrote a column titled "Education Series" for Arutz Sheva.
 In 2016 he was certified as a senior coach and trainer by the Israeli Coaching Association, and in 2017 completed a master's degree in management and organization of educational systems at Herzog College.
 In 2020, he completed an NLP course at Totsaot College in Tel Aviv.

 In 2025 Mor earned a doctorate in psychology from the University of Córdoba, specializing in ADHD.
 His dissertation, supervised by Prof. Eliana M. Moreno, was titled "The Effect of a Cognitive-Behavioral Coaching (CBC) Model on Self-Regulation in Adolescents with ADHD".
 Mor is not registered in Israel's official psychologists’ registry and is not a licensed clinical practitioner.